Five area students selected for All-State Individual Speech

 CPU freshman Madalyn Staggs went out for speech after seeing “the cool t-shirts” made for speech participants each year.
 She quickly learned speech was a lot more than about t-shirts and embraced it.
 Stags also took on a serious acting piece in “Scripts for my Mother”, which addressed an abusive relationship between parents.

-Union junior Caitlyn Wylie received All-State Individual Speech honors in the category of original oratory, for her speech, “Saving Grace.”
-The piece is about how people are so afraid of being vulnerable, it has led to larger amounts of people dealing with depression and anxiety…a very appropriate piece for this day and age.
+Union junior Caitlyn Wylie received All-State Individual Speech honors in the category of original oratory for her speech, “Saving Grace.”
+The piece is about how people are so afraid of being vulnerable, it has led to larger amounts of people dealing with depression and anxiety, which she saw as a very appropriate piece for this day and age.

 “I was nervous waiting for the nominations to come out,” Wylie said.
 “I was walking around work with my phone out waiting for them to post.
 Once they did, I was doing my happy dance in the middle of Applebee’s.”